vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 a diagnosis of bilateral maxillary sinusitis based on an ENT X-ray and examination by an ENT specialist, with supporting evidence from a pathology report.
-The surgery included both myringotomy (to drain excess fluid from my middle ear) and adendoidectomy (to remove my adenoids, that were causing the problem).
+The surgery included both myringotomy (to drain excess fluid from my middle ear) and adenoidectomy (to remove my adenoids, that were causing the problem).
 Prior to the surgery, my audiogram showed a hearing loss of about 40-45 dB and a flat impedance curve (not much variation across frequencies).
 Audiograms done after